 MRM also partnered with the ODNR Division of Soil & Water Resources as well as the Soil and Water Conservation Districts (SWCD) to assist with distribution of the AML Development Guides to the public at the county level, which were mailed biennially to the SWCDs in 37 counties.
-The guide is now available on the ODNR website or by request.
+The guide is now available on the ODNR website (minerals.ohiodnr.gov/portal/minerals/pdf.aml/amlguide.pdf) or by request.